radiantlogic-v8/documentation-new/documentation/environment-operations-center-guide/admin/user-management/create-user.md

 ![image description](images/create-env.png)

 A user can be assigned to multiple environments for their given role.
 Continue selecting environments from the dropdown list until you have assigned all required environments to the user.
-Select the arrow (arrow icon) in the *Environment* field to close the dropdown list. (**confirming dropdown multi-selection functionality**).
+Select the arrow (arrow icon) in the *Environment* field to close the drop-down list. (**confirming dropdown multi-selection functionality**).

 ![image description](images/create-multiple-envs.png)